• About

 However, these RVs come with some downsides.
 For instance, they're typically attached below the hitch point, so they won't be able to turn as easily as fifth-wheel trailers.
 Driving with one in tow can prove challenging, so training beforehand is necessary.

 You can consider more affordable options, such as camping trailers and truck campers, but travel trailers offer the ideal balance of size, capacity, and price.
-Besides, most RV buyers take friends and relatives into account, something a travel trailer can accommodate for a low cost.
+Additionally, most RV buyers consider the needs of friends and relatives, which a travel trailer can accommodate at a low cost.

 Conclusion

 Just because RVs have become more expensive than ever doesn't mean they're out of reach of people with tight budgets.
-Learning to look beyond the myriad of amenities and prioritizing the necessary ones is a step toward affording a suitable RV for cheap.
+Learning to look beyond the myriad of amenities and prioritizing the necessary ones is a step toward affording a suitable RV on a budget.
 Of course, don't let settling for a budget RV stop you from looking forward to investing in a bigger one.

 Resources